 Meal prep tip: keep a variety of roasted vegetables, cooked starches, sliced proteins, and quick sauces on hand to prepare a balanced meal in a pinch.

 How to Prepare Vegan Tofu Tabbouleh Bowl Recipe

-- 1 recipe fried tofu or 1 package firm tofu cut into cubes
+- 1 recipe of fried tofu or 1 package of firm tofu cut into cubes

 - 1 recipe walnut and almond tabbouleh